lokijuhy/data-traffic-control/README.md

 more_transformed_df = sdt.rerun(new_df)
 ```

-`datatc` also automatically tracks metadata about the data transofrmation, including:
+`datatc` also automatically tracks metadata about the data transformation, including:
 * the timestamp of when the transformation was run
 * the git hash of the repo where `transform_func` is located